zxul767/ex-machina/content/blog/dynamic-programming/index.md

     return _can_segment(string)
 ```

-One problem with this solution is that it can end up calling `python•_can_segment` multiple times for the same argument.
+One problem with this solution is that it can end up calling `_can_segment` multiple times for the same argument.
 Let's see a concrete example to visualize how this could happen:

 ```python
 words = {